jinman36/reading_notes_301/Readings/reading_06.md

 1. [6 Reasons for Pair Programming](https://www.codefellows.org/blog/6-reasons-for-pair-programming/)

 - What are the 6 reasons for pair programming?
+  1. Greater Efficiency
+  2. Engaged Collaboration
+  3. Learning from fellow students
+  4. Social Skills
+  5. Job interview readiness
+  6. Work environment readiness

 - In your experience, which of these reasons have you found most beneficial?
+  - I think the engaged collaboration is the best part of pair programming.
 - How does pair programming work?
+  - Two roles - Driver and Navigator - Both programmers will work off the drivers screen.
+  - The driver actually writes the code
+  - The Navigator will direct the driver what to write and will pull up resources along the way to ensure that things are being entered correctly if something needs to be researched.

 ## Things I want to know more about